 The law gave protection to the author by granting fourteen-year copyrights, with a fourteen-year renewal possible if the author was still alive.

 In the landmark English case Miller v.
 Taylor (1769), the inherent rights of authors to control what they produce, independent of statute or law, was affirmed.
 While this case was later overruled in Donaldson v.
 Becket (1774), the practice of recognizing the rights of authors had begun.
-Other European countries, including Belgium, Holland, Italy, and Switzerland, followed the example set by England (Bugbee, 1967).
-Various more recent international treaties like the Berne Convention treaty and the TRIPS agreement have expanded the geographic scope of intellectual property protection to include most of the globe (Moore 2001).
+Other European countries, including Belgium, Holland, Italy, and Switzerland, followed the example set by England (Bugbee 1967).
+Various international treaties like the Berne Convention treaty and the Trade-Related Aspects of Intellectual Property (TRIPS 1994) agreement have expanded the geographic scope of intellectual property protection to include most of the globe.

 At the most practical level, the subject matter of intellectual property is largely codified in Anglo-American copyright, patent, and trade secret law, as well as in the moral rights granted to authors and inventors within the continental European doctrine.
 Although these systems of property encompass much of what is thought to count as intellectual property, they do not map out the entire landscape.
-Even so, Anglo-American systems of copyright, patent, trade secret, and trademark, along with certain continental doctrines, provide a rich starting point for understanding intellectual property (Moore 1998, 2001).
-We'll take them up in turn.
+Even so, Anglo-American systems of copyright, patent, trade secret, and trademark, along with certain continental doctrines, provide a rich starting point for understanding intellectual property (Moore 1998a).
+We will take them up in turn.

 There are five exclusive rights that copyright owners enjoy, and three major restrictions on the bundle.
 The five rights are: the right to reproduce the work, the right to adapt it or derive other works from it, the right to distribute copies of the work, the right to display the work publicly, and the right to perform it publicly.
 Under U.S. copyright law, each of these rights may be individually parsed out and sold separately by the copyright owner.
 All five rights lapse after the lifetime of the author plus 70 years—or in the case of works for hire, the term is set at 95 years from publication or 120 years from creation, whichever comes first.
 Aside from limited duration (17 U.S.C. §302), the rules of fair use (17 U.S.C. §107) and first sale (17 U.S.C. §109(a)) also restrict the rights of copyright owners.
 Although the notion of “fair use” is notoriously hard to spell out, it is a generally recognized principle of Anglo-American copyright law that allows anyone to make limited use of another’s copyrighted work for such purposes as criticism, comment, news reporting, teaching, scholarship, and research.
 The “first sale” rule prevents a copyright holder who has sold copies of a protected work from later interfering with the subsequent sale of those copies.
 In short, the owners of copies can do what they like with their property, short of violating the copyrights mentioned above.

 The domain or subject matter of patent law is the invention and discovery of new and useful processes, machines, articles of manufacture, or compositions of matter.
 There are three types of patents recognized by patent law: utility patents, design patents, and plant patents.
 Utility patents protect any new, useful, and nonobvious process, machine, article of manufacture, or composition of matter, as well as any new and useful improvement thereof.
 Design patents protect any new, original, and ornamental design for an article of manufacture.
-Finally, the subject matter of a plant patent is any new variety of plant.
+Finally, the subject matter of a plant patent is any new variety of plant that is asexually propagated (e.g. rose bushes grown by cutting pieces of the stem).
 Patent protection is the strongest form of intellectual property protection, in that a twenty-year exclusive monopoly is granted to the owner over any expression or implementation of the protected work (35 U.S.C. §101 (1988) and 35 U.S.C. §154(a)(2)).

 As with copyright, there are restrictions on the domain of patent protection.
 The U.S. Patent Act requires usefulness, novelty, and non-obviousness of the subject matter.
 The usefulness requirement is typically deemed satisfied if the invention can accomplish at least one of its intended purposes.
 Needless to say, given the expense of obtaining a patent, most machines, articles of manufacture, and processes are useful in this minimal sense.